bloomberg/bde-tools/docs/docs/misc/docs-howto.rst

 is your UNIX login ):

   ::

     http://devhtml.dev.bloomberg.com/~<USER>/bde-tools/

-When you happy with the content and the rendering of the site, create a Pull Request to the master repository.
+When you are happy with the content and the rendering of the site, create a Pull Request to the master repository.
 BDE documentation site will be updated on the regular basis to reflect changes.

 Deactivate Sphinx virtualenv
 ----------------------------